PulpCattel/Observatory/README.md

   accept one or more values and represent a characterizing mark or trait that a candidate should have in order to match the `criterion`.

-You can set as many filters as you want, when you are done, you can pass the desired filter names with the `-f` option:
+You can set as many filters as you want, with unlimited criterion each; when you are done, you can pass the desired filter names with the `-f` option:

 #### Keys